yecril71pl/cpp-docs.pl-pl/docs/data/oledb/irowsetimpl-class.md

 ## <a name="irowsetimplcreaterow"></a><a name="createrow"></a>IRowsetImpl:: CreateRow

-Metoda pomocnika wywołana przez [GetNextRows](../../data/oledb/irowsetimpl-getnextrows.md) do przydzielenia nowego `HROW`.
+Metoda pomocnika wywołana przez [GetNextRows](../../data/oledb/irowsetimpl-getnextrows.md) do przydzielenia nowego elementu `HROW` .

 ### <a name="syntax"></a>Składnia